halakerohit07/Dining-Philosopher-Problem/README.md

 # Dining-Philosopher-Problem
-This repository contains files for the Dining-Philosopher-Problem for Operating Systems course Comp-346
+This repository contains files for the Dining-Philosopher-Problem for Operating Systems course Comp-346 offered by Concordia University(Montreal, Canada)

 ## Description of the problem